 • Students will complete a one-semester internship in the community at an approved and contracted site.
 These internships require registration and will satisfy between 3 and 6 credits during the fall semester of the third year.
 Three credits are awarded for one-half day per week of direct service at the internship site, during the fifteen-week semester.
 Six credits are awarded correspondingly for one full day per week.
 The internship is considered primarily community outreach/service, but it may further the research and/or career goals of the student in certain cases.
 Students must plan for their internship before the end of the spring semester for the fall semester of a given year.
 The student will request the program office to place him/her and his/her advisor in contact with the preceptor at the internship site to schedule a meeting to formulate the formal internship plan, which is signed by all three parties.
 This plan will outline the objectives and goals of the internship, the methods to achieve these goals, the schedule of the internship, and the student evaluation criteria.
-The student is graded by the onsite Preceptor.
-Students must ensure that the grade is filed with the program office by the Preceptor by the due date for filing grades.
+The student is graded by the Oreceptor by the due date for filing grades.
 Students will report on their internship experience on completion at a regularly scheduled aging interest group meeting.